 What is the cost to attend the Kellogg Institute?

-I hold a PhD/EdD and don't need or want additional graduate courses.
-Can I just attend Kellogg as a workshop-only participant?
-At present, all Kellogg Institute participants MUST register for and take a required 3-credit graduate course to cover practicum supervision - refer to this year's application for course number.
-There are advantages to being enrolled as a student during Kellogg, though -- participants can use the student recreation facilities, have full library privileges, and are eligible for medical care at student health services.
+In addition to the "Specialist" certification, there are other advantages to being enrolled as a student during Kellogg: Participants can use the student recreation facilities, have full library privileges, and are eligible for medical care at student health services.
 There are also cultural events on campus where your student discount applies.

-Regarding the Optional Graduate Credits: are those extra seminars in addition to the regular Kellogg classroom work, or is it a matter of simply registering and paying for credit for what I'm already taking?
+Regarding the Optional Graduate Credit: are those extra seminars in addition to the regular Kellogg classroom work, or is it a matter of simply registering and paying for credit for what I'm already taking?

 Earlier this year I received an acknowledgement letter stating that my application to attend the Institute this summer had been accepted.
 When can I expect to hear from you again?
-We will send out mailings of information and paperwork beginning in February.
+We will send out mailings of information and paperwork beginning in late January/early February.
 Please pay close attention to the deadlines indicated in these mailings and submit all forms promptly.
 The Kellogg Institute Participant Handbook will be available online (a hard copy will be provided at the Institute), and some information and updates will sent via e-mail.
 It is very important that you notify us of any changes in your contact information so that you receive this information on time.
 Please feel free to call the Kellogg Desk if you have any questions or concerns.

 What is the closest airport to Boone?
 Is there transportation from the airport to Boone?

 What type of housing accommodation is included in my room and board fee?
 Do I have to live on campus?

 Will I receive guidelines and information about developing my practicum project?